-Committee Public Health, Patient Involvement and Partnerships Committee Agenda Item Paper I Date of meeting: 22 January 2025 Attendees: Rachel Blake, Dr Richard Falk (Acting Chair), Holden, Jo McDonough, Janusz Jankowski, Di armid Sincla Apologies: Dave Vallance, Jo Cox, Jyoti Mehan, Ruth Sanderson.
-Matters of concern or key risks to escalate to the Board: None.
-Key points of discussion relevant to the Board: Gypsy Roma Traveller Community - Funding Gypsy Roma Traveller link worker for the Child Services, this would start in quarter 1 2025/26.
-Community Involvement Framework - An up respect of ongoing work around community inversed for further development.
-The data for health along with the progress made in monitoring me and Inclusion Plan.
-New national reporting me acknowledged that work would be needed to a Promise 6 - Poverty proofing - The information proofing pilots were received, these were North Doncaster Podiatry and Rotherham Early Interestry Intervention Team pilot in Rotherham we highlighted the importance of the process, the potential solutions to address poverty-related is staff.
-Promise 21 - Primary Care Networks and implement an emphasis on the potential for collaboration pilot projects.
-CRO/Trust Partnership - The Committee note with a Clinical Research Organisation who are Central Nervous System research.
-Strategic Delivery Review - The strategic delivant and SO3 were visited and progress towards lonoted.
-It was agreed that there needed to be a demonstrate how risk had objectively been decided. dren and You odate was prolyement.
-In inequalities chanism are accommodate on from the fire shared are challenges for both the emergation with GF aclear method the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the right of the emergation with GF aclear method in the emergation with GF acceptance of the emergation with the emergation with the emergation with the em rovided in A draft s was presented ted to the Equity due, and it was e these 3 poverty re CAMHS, ights from the ad they faced, and the oth patients and An update was erlocal projects, or practices on ging partnership working in ating to SO1 isk scores was Positive highlights of note: Promise 6 - Poverty Proofing - The poverty received and there was much enthusiasm for t proofing pap er was well Matters presented for information or noting: None.
-Decisions made: Promise 6 - Poverty proofing - Continuing with the same methodology, the Committee noted the change to the deadline of December 2025 to September 2026.
+Dublic Health Datiant Involvement and Agondo Committee Public Health, Patient Involvement and Partnerships Committee Agenda Item Paper H Date of meeting: 22 January 2025 Attendees: Rachel Blake, Dr Richard Falk (Acting Chair), Holden, Jo McDonough, Janusz Jankowski, Di air Apologies: Dave Vallance, Jo Cox, Jyoti Mehan, Ruth Sar nderson.
+Matters of concern or None. key risks to escalate to the Board: Key points of Gypsy Roma Traveller Community - Funding discussion relevant to the Board: Gypsy Roma Traveller link worker for the Child Services, this would start in quarter 1 2025/26.
+Community Involvement Framework - An up respect of ongoing work around community inv framework was approved for further developm Health in equalities data - The data for health Iren and You odate was pr volvement.
+I ent. n inequalities ovided in A draft was presented along with the progress made in monitoring me and Inclusion Plan.
+New national reporting me acknowledged that work would be needed to a Promise 6 - Poverty proofing - The information proofing pilots were received, these were North Doncaster Podiatry and Rotherham Early Inter Early Intervention Team pilot in Rotherham we highlighted the importance of the process, the potential solutions to address poverty-related is staff easures relation chanism are accommodation on from the h Lincolnshin vention.
+Insi re shared ar challenges f ted to the Equity due, and it was e these 3 poverty re CAMHS, ghts from the nd they aced, and the Promise 21 - Primary Care Networks and hy provided on primary care networks and implem with an emphasis on the potential for collabora pilot projects.
+CRO/Trust Partnership - The Committee note with a Clinical Research Organisation who are nenting hype ation with GF rlocal projects, practices on ging partnership Central Nervous System research.
+Strategic Delivery Review - The strategic del and SO3 were visited and progress towards lo noted.
+It was agreed that there needed to be a demonstrate how risk had objectively been dec wering the ri a clear meth creased. sk scores was odology to Positive highlights of note: Promise 6 - Poverty Proofing - The poverty received and there was much enthusiasm for t er was well Matters presented for information or noting: None.
+Decisions made: Promise 6 - Poverty proofing - Continuing with the Committee noted the change to the deadline September 2026.
 Actions agreed: None.